Facenam3/php-rent-service/README.md

 ## 💡 Learning Approach

-This project is being built as I follow learning materials from various online resources (e.g. Udemy courses).
+This project is being built as I follow learning materials from various online resources (e.g. Udemy courses, Youtube courses, Geeksforgeeks, etc).
 However, the code is written by me and tailored for my own understanding and design.

 ## 🛠️ Tech Stack